irasamant21/irasamant21/README.md

 Planned Focus: NLP, fairness, model deployment

 ## Interests and Hobbies
-1.** Cricket** — Avid player and fan, enjoy the strategy and teamwork of the game
+1. **Cricket** — Avid player and fan, enjoy the strategy and teamwork of the game

 2. **Horseback Riding** — Passionate about riding and spending time outdoors with horses